Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: A proof of the simultaneous uniformization theorem

 \section{A proof of the simultaneous uniformization theorem}

-\Label{SimultaneousUniformization} In this section, using Theorem \ref{GeneralizedQF}, we give a new proof simultaneous uniformization theorem without using the measurable Riemann mapping theorem.
-Recall $\QF$ is the quasi-Fuchsian space, and it is embedded in $\BB$.
+\Label{SimultaneousUniformization} In this section, using Theorem \ref{GeneralizedQF}, we give a new proof of the simultaneous uniformization theorem without using the measurable Riemann mapping theorem.
+Recall $\QF$ is the quasi-Fuchsian space, and it is embedded in $\BB/\Z_2$.

 Given $(C, D)$ in $\QF$, the universal covers $\ti{C}, \ti{D}$ are the connected components of $\CP^1$ minus its equivariant Jordan curve equivariant via $\Hol C = \Hol D$.